-Press the Enter key to confirm the locking of the remote.
+Press ENTER to confirm the locking of the remote.
 When a remote is locked:

-- o The CLEAR and MENU keys, used for unlocking, are flashing green. - All other keys are continuously lighting red. - The jog brake is activated. - All keys, the lever and the jog beep if pressed or operated, except the CLEAR and MENU keys, used for unlocking.
+- The CLEAR and MENU keys, used for unlocking, are flashing green. - All other keys are continuously lighting red. - The jog brake is activated. - All keys, the lever and the jog beep if pressed or operated, except the CLEAR and MENU keys, used for unlocking.